 Dispute Resolution is when there is a disagreement that cannot be solved between the student and teacher concerning an individual session.
 These disputes are one of the following:

-Resolution: How do you want to resolve this?
+Resolution: How to do you want to resolve this?

 Our Dispute Resolution system will also provide choices on how you wish to resolve the dispute.
 These resolutions are: